Mullins-Lab/Post-finemap_processing/calcs_post_finemap.md

-##amend the paths accordingly; paths below are indicative
+#### Make sure to the paths accordingly; paths below are indicative
-##input for step 1) are all the .gz files from running fine-mapping through the polyfun wrapper
+Input for step 1) are all the .gz files from running fine-mapping through the polyfun wrapper

-##input for step 2) and 3) are the outputted merged dataframes from step 1).
+Input for step 2) and 3) are the outputted merged dataframes from step 1).

 ## step 1.
 ### merge all individual fine-mapping jobs per datasets into one file and add a LOCUS column